deanluka/myrepo/README.md

 ## Citrix configuration

 Citrix is very tricky to configure for everything to work fine in Windows RDP session.
 Citrix likes to block some keys and key combos.
 I was searching for years for good setup that would enable Alt-Tab and Alt-Shift-Down for multi-cursor in Notepad++ or VSCode and I think i found it.
-Still up to today I didn't find a way to get Ctrl-Alt-Down to get through so I reconfigured VSCode to use Alt-Shift-Down - same as Notepad++.
+Still up to today I didn't find a way to get Ctrl-Alt-Down to get through so I reconfigured VSCode to use Alt-Shift-Down instead - same as Notepad++.

 ## Microsoft Remote Desktop configuration